adejeffchen/e15/p3/README.md

 + Production URL: <http://e15p3.adejeffchen.me>

 ## Feature summary
+This web app is a release calendar for Portfolio/Program/Project Managers who oversee a list of projects and their releases.
+Often in a big program, releases have dependencies.
+This web app helps the PMs to see the dependencies and their status quickly.
 + Visitors can register/log in/log out
 + Not log in visitors can only browse the information and cannot make any changes to projects or releases
 + Users can add/edit projects (project name, project manager, project description)